SHORT LEATHER PANTS · MY OWN PANTS

-These typically tedious leather pants had been often worn, when I bought them on the cheap.
-They placidly existed as one item more among my other leather pants, until I rediscovered them some years ago.
+These typically tedious leather pants had been worn often, when I bought them on the cheap.
+They lived a shadowy existence among my other leather trousers until I rediscovered them a few years ago.
 The future photo starlet got leather pockets instead of the cloth ones.
-Furthermore new pipings plus ribbons at the leg and the back side.
+Furthermore new piping plus ribbons on the leg and back.
 Damaged seams have been mended, and reinforcing little brown patches were placed at weak points.
 Two braces buttons each backwards and forwards are an individual element.
 The tight leather pants demonstrate even to slim people, which special feeling leather produces on the skin.
 After buzzing days of shooting, that photo model again enjoys long idleness.

 Dark Green Leather · Waist 78